opendatasoft/ods-documentation-explore-api/source/includes/odata/excel_integration.md

 * Before you can use Power Query, you must download and activate it.
-To download it, visit `this link <http://www.microsoft.com/en-us/download/details.aspx?id=39379>`_.
+To download it, visit this link: <http://www.microsoft.com/en-us/download/details.aspx?id=39379>.
 The activation process is similar to that of PowerPivot.

 ![Data sources supported by Microsoft Power Query.](odata/pquery1.png)